Zhangzhenkut/STNN/README.md

 * Run demo.ipynb
 * Trust me, you will reach an accuracy greater than more than 90% after 1-5 mins
 # Paper Citation
+* Once the paper is accepted, the model will be published as soon as possible.